 Why 'the Silver Screen'?

-Within a year this was followed by new, silver screen installed at the Gem theatre in North Dakota "coated with aluminum or silver paint.... each picture stands out a great deal more distinctly than on the old screen."
+Within a year, this was followed by a new, silver screen installed at the Gem theatre in North Dakota, "coated with aluminium or silver paint.... each picture stands out a great deal more distinctly than on the old screen."

 Silver symbol